 In February 2014, Clawson voters approved a building and site bond issue in the amount of \$9,300,000.
-The proceeds from this bond issue are being used for remodeling, equipping, re-equipping, furnishing, and re-furnishing school buildings and other facilities to enhance security and for other purposes; and preparing, developing and improving sites at school buildings and other facilities.
+The proceeds from this bond issue are being used for remodeling, equipping, re-equipping, furnishing, and re-furnishing school buildings and other facilities to enhance security and for other purposes.
+Proceeds are also being used for preparing, developing and improving sites at school buildings and other facilities.